IT security firm Sophos today reveals important new research

 Sophos research shows that by flooding networks with romantic

-literature, you can build an additional level of defence against
+literature, you can build an additional level of defense against

 hackers.
 Not only will they find it harder to uncover your